 Lauren N. Schaefer received an MS in Geology and PhD in Engineering Geology from Michigan Technological University (Houghton, MI, USA) with Dr. Thomas Oommen.
 Her graduate research investigated collapse hazards at volcanoes using remote sensing, experimental rock mechanics, and numerical modeling, for which she received a NASA Earth and Space Science Fellowhip, NSF EAPSI Fellowship Michigan Space Grant Consortium Fellowship, and several AEG Foundation grants.
 She is currently a Postdoctoral Research Fellow with Dr. Ben Kennedy at the University of Canterbury (Christchurch, NZ), investigating the conditions and triggers of mass flows, as well as rock physics in geothermal systems.

-Congratulations to Dr. Schaefer, the 2017 winner of the AGU Natural Hazards Focus Group Award for Graduate Research!
+Congratulations to Dr. Schaefer, the 2017 winner of the AGU Natural Hazards Section Award for Graduate Research!

 Dr. Tarsilo Girona obtained his PhD in Earth Sciences, physical Volcanology, in 2015 from the Earth Observatory of Singapore – Nanyang Technological University where he later completed a research fellowship.
 He received his B.S. and M.S. in Geophysics from Complutense University of Madrid, Spain.
 Dr. Girona has published 4 papers in peer-reviewed journals, including the Journal of Geophysical Research.
 He has submitted one paper and is preparing three others for publication.
 He has presented at twelve conferences, including AGU in 2014, been awarded 9 grants and awards, and received four invitations to speak at several universities, including Stanford.